tinysheep007/GRE-Review/readme.md

 Finished gathering all question from previous mock test in math section Finish math 170 hard questionsa and recorded the mistakes

+### Day 22
+Reviewe words from GRE 3000 app and master list Finishing reading OG convention and finished 60 pages of master math study guide 20 verbal practice.
+A lot of overthinking.

 stuff still have to read:
 Math:
 OG conventions
 OG review
 math vocab
+math vocab from zhangwei also
-math master review by chinese dude
+math master review by chinese dude do the practice within that per section too

 Verbal:
 Reading 2 lines guide